L1Cafe/XYZ/state-of-the-art.md

 - Its advanced features are a double-edged sword because, despite making it easier to handle modern programming concepts, it also introduces a steeper learning curve for newcomers
 - Its fast development and short release cycles implies there's a high fragmentation between the different Java versions, with the latest version being Java SE 13, but the oldest currently supported version at the time of writing dating back to Java SE 8, often being the lowest common denominator for Java software and even back to Java SE 6 for extended support.
 - It is overly verbose, which, althought might look like an advantage for readability, also means that writing code is much slower than in other languages with shorter built-in functions
+- Oracle is the owner of Java, and it imposes a restrictive license on Java code which has lead to [legal disputes](https://en.wikipedia.org/wiki/Google_v._Oracle_America) with Google in regards to Android, in stark contrast to its previous owner: Sun Microsystems which were usually seen as friendly towards open source projects

 # JavaScript